alvr-org/ALVR/alvr/client_emulator/HANDOVER.md

 - **Depth values are not comparable between captures** — normalised across the range present in each image, because a small room occupies a tiny fraction of the 0.02–100 m frustum.
 - **Statistics warnings may still appear.** `report_submit` fires only on new frames while the UI runs faster, so some are expected.
+A *flood* of them is not: that was the microsecond timestamp truncation in "the judder" above, which broke every lookup keyed by the frame timestamp.
 If the freeze ever returns under load, look here first.
 - **Only H.264 verified.** HEVC and AV1 paths exist in the decoder but are untested.
 AV1's keyframe detection is stubbed to always-true, since it is not Annex-B framed.
 - Linux is intended but unverified; nothing in the crate is Windows-specific by design.